MohsenAbrishami/stethoscope/README.md

 }
 ```

-### 4. REGISTER YOUR CUSTOM NOTIFICATION IN THE CONFIG FILE
+### 4. Register your custom notification in the config file

 Finally, you should register notification and notifiable classes and add the telegram channel id: